6 min read

 For example, on most maps, Greenland appears to be similar in size to South America, when in fact South America is more than eight times larger than Greenland.

-Climate data scientist Neil Kaye recently shared a GIF on Twitter that shows the actual size of countries compared to their size on the mercator projection:
+Climate data scientist Neil Kaye once shared a GIF on Twitter that shows the actual size of countries compared to their size on the mercator projection:

 Animating the Mercator projection to the true size of each country in relation to all the others.